mudpuppy

 the decorated function is used as the timer name.

-A duration is calculated based on the milliseconds
+A duration is calculated based on the milliseconds, seconds, minutes, and hours

 happen over and over until the timer is stopped with mudpuppy_core.MudpuppyCore.stop_timer()